theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 So, we hope you are in a good mood to discover and characterize new genomes!

-Today, we are going to use these prorgams within the platform anvi'o:
+Today, we are going to use these programs within the platform anvi'o:

 `anvi-interactive`
 `anvi-import-collection`